 Types of Container Lifting Jacks and Their Suitability for Uneven Terrain

 Lifting a shipping container isn’t a one-size-fits-all job, especially when the ground is rough or uneven.
-The type of container jack you use can make the difference between a smooth, controlled lift and a risky, unstable situation.
+The type of container lifting jacks you use can make the difference between a smooth, controlled lift and a risky, unstable situation.
 So, how do you know which one is right for the job?

 Let’s go over the most common container lifting jacks, their strengths, and which ones work best for uneven terrain.